Business Administration Building, Room 177

 The following courses are required for the professional field in economics.

-FINA 4500, plus 9 hours approved in advance by the department chair or professional field adviser.
+FINA 4500, plus 9 hours approved in advance by the department chair or professional field advisor.
 Courses in the College of Arts and Sciences may be counted as professional courses in business administration when authorized on a degree plan.
-Most frequently used are ECON 4150, Public Economics; and ECON 4600, Economic Development.
+Most frequently used are ECON 4150, Public Economics, and ECON 4600, Economic Development.